mastercomfig/mastercomfig/docs/customization/modules.md

 ### Player model

-Toggle the live 3D player model in the corner of your screen
+Toggle the live 3D player model in the corner of your screen.

+Default setting: based on which preset you are currently using.

 * **`hud_player_model=off`**: Disables the player model
 * **`hud_player_model=on`**: Enables the player model